pburkholder/ato1day-compliance/freedonia/README.md

 The certification FredRAMP-low requires all the above controls except for XX-1

-The system we're building is `freedonia.fd` which is a 'Hello World' webpage for Freedonia.
+The system we're building is `compliance.fd` which is this compliance information serving itself.
+The components are:
+- AWS VPC for development and production
+- One node with nginx and gitbook to serve this content
+- A release process for this code.

 The minimum initial tree we need for a standalone SSP is: